scadpetrel/pokedex/README.md

 - [x] move dynamic background colors into JS object in variable file
   - [x] refactor pokecard css into js
 - [x] refactor loading component css into js
+- [ ] move pokedex helper functions to /helpers. create apiHelper.js and move helpers.js into the subfolder.
 - [ ] do not ask for previous pokemon name on bulbasarur (0). currently causing axios 404.
 - [ ] do not ask for next pokemon name on calyrex (898). currently causing axios 404.
+- [ ] display error if api fetch fails
 - [ ] convert common styles to variables
 - [ ] pokedexNav - switch from event listener to const theme = useTheme();
   const lgBreak = useMediaQuery(theme.breakpoints.only("md"));